Written by Remington Fang

-When dealing with a case such as a personal injury lawsuit, insurance claim, workers’ compensation claim or disability benefits claim in Colorado, witness statements can provide a valuable source of evidence.
+When dealing with a case such as a personal injury lawsuit, insurance claim, workers’ compensation claim, or disability benefits claim in Colorado, witness statements can provide a valuable source of evidence.
 Obtaining witness statements can help an injured accident victim in a variety of ways during a personal injury claim in Denver.

-A witness statement is a written and signed or recorded account of an individual’s observations, experiences or knowledge about an accident or event.
+A witness statement is a written and signed or recorded account of an individual’s observations, experiences, or knowledge about an accident or event.
 It is not a legal document and should not sound as if it is coming from an attorney.
 It is a personal account that details the impressions of the author.
 It can provide opinions and should describe the individual’s unique perspective of the issue.

 In personal injury law, witness statements are used to convey to an insurance company – or a judge and jury in a personal injury trial – how events took place or how they have affected the victim’s life.
 Witness statements are unbiased accounts from people who witnessed the event or have knowledge about the incident.
 They can provide crucial insights beyond only the victim’s side of the story